Chroma noise reduction does not take exposure correction into account

-#5 Updated by Igor Kuzmin about 3 years ago
+#5 Updated by Igor Kuzmin over 5 years ago

 I can confirm this with Canon 7D images, 1600 ISO is noisy enough for it to manifest.
 Hot pixels module helps reduce this issue, but some dots are still there.
 It's not very critical for me since downscaling smooths them away.
 Increasing the strength or choosing preset for larger ISO removes the dots too, but at the cost of some details in picture.
 I don't think that exposure correction has much to do with this, the problem is probably just an artifact of algorithms - wavelet profiled denoise with color blending mode makes luma noise more pronounced (actually I would say it increases sharpness overall, even show more details, but these dots are annoying nonetheless).

-#6 Updated by Pascal de Bruijn almost 3 years ago
+#6 Updated by Pascal de Bruijn over 5 years ago

 @"What you seem to want is a mechanism within noise reduction that takes EV compensation into account."